wormzer/s3_dir/README.md

 # s3_dir

 This cookbook leverages the [`s3_file` cookbook](https://supermarket.getchef.com/cookbooks/s3_file) to recursively download all of the files in a specified S3 “directory.”
+It uses the [`et_fog` cookbook](https://supermarket.getchef.com/cookbooks/et_fog) cookbook to retrieve a listing of said “directories”.

 ## Usage